By Gem Latimer | April 26 2018

 Your CTAs are the way you get your visitors to your conversion points, whether that is via a blog or on one of your pages.
 You need to make sure that they are actually being clicked on!
 Ideally you want a click through rate of 1.5% as a minimum, aiming for 2-5% over time.
 Try A/B testing to see whether different wording or colours works best and play around with the positioning of your CTAs.

 So often I come across HubSpot portals where workflows aren’t being used at all, let alone very well.
 This is the place where you can take a subscriber to a marketing qualified lead, you can guide someone through their buyer’s journey and most importantly, you can build a relationship with them.
 If you’re offended that I suggested you may not be using it, then take a look at your analytics within the workflows themselves — you may find that some of your emails are underperforming and could do with a tweak, or that you’re getting good engagement but need to lengthen the sequence to include more emails to get the lead to the next stage.

 Everyone wants more traffic, and I could go on forever about the ways you could try to do this.
 But as I’m doing a portal audit here, let’s stick to HubSpot - there are two tools which are well worth a closer look at this point:

-Alongside your traffic analytics (reports > analytics tools > pages), you will see your page performance.
+Alongside your traffic analytics (reports analytics tools pages), you will see your page performance.
 Take a look at this to get an idea of which of your pages are doing really well at driving traffic and which need to be improved.
-I find it really useful to pull your Google Analytics landing page report at this point, and compare the two - why are visitors not landing on some of your key pages?
-Could be time to dig into your SEO.
+I find it really useful to pull your Google Analytics landing page report at this point, and compare the two.
+Why are visitors not landing on some of your key pages?
+It could be time to dig into your SEO.

 With all of this, the aim of your investigations should be to ascertain what is working, what isn’t and what you can do to improve.
 By taking a look at the data being generated from these key areas, you will start to build up a really good picture of what you should be doing next.